Augmented Reality is more than Virtual Reality

 It is commonly assumed that the spherical aberration of a pupil sized lens or mirror with a focus length equal to that of the eye pupil will cause about the same spherical aberration and should therefore the system resolution should not turn out lower that that of the eye.

 One might expect this to hold for off-center designs with ellipsoidal mirrors as well.
-The ellipsoidal design however results in a considerable radius and hence focus length change (aberration) from one end of the mirror surface element involved in the point formation to the other (r1 to r2, Fig. 7).
+The ellipsoidal design however results in a considerable radius and hence focus length change (aberration) from one end to the other of the mirror surface element involved in the point formation (r1 to r2, Fig. 7).
 We will see the results of this in the optical simulation.

 Fig. 7: Even though only a small area a is involved in the formation of an image point,